isbadawi/isbadawi.github.io/source/_posts/2013-04-23-writing-a-code-coverage-tool.markdown

 -- we'd be modifying lists of statements as we're iterating over them, which causes trouble.

-Javaparser already contains infrastructure -- a special visitor implementation called `ModifierVisitorAdapter`, which has each `visit` method return a `Node` to serve as the replacement for the current node.
+Javaparser already contains infrastructure to modify ASTs, in the form of a special visitor implementation called `ModifierVisitorAdapter`, which has each `visit` method return a `Node` to serve as the replacement for the current node.
 So we can replace an arbitrary node with another.
 We can also use this to emulate inserting a statement after the current statement; just replace the statement with a block statement containing it and its new successor.